A two-week coding camp at USC Viterbi aims to bust stereotypes, giving young women role models in computer science

 The camp was made possible by the generous donation by Kathy Kemper, CEO and director of the Institute for Education, a Washington D.C.-based think tank.
 An advocate for girls in science, technology, engineering and math, Kemper believes that one of the keys to getting them interested in technology is giving them role models.

 Along those lines, USC Viterbi’s coding camp was not solely focused on programming.
 It also aimed to break down stereotypes about female engineers, presenting its students with a group of tutors made up of seven women and only two men.
+They taught subjects from basic comptia fundamentals to actual coding.

 “If we want to get girls interested in computer science, we need to show them what women in the field can do,” Kemper said.
 “After all, any girl that wants to be in the board room, sit at the big table or run a company is going to have to know about technology.”